Nandini-31/Brain-tumor-detection-MATLAB/README.md

 ## 📂 Project Structure
 Brain_Tumour_Detection_Project/
 │── main.m          # Main MATLAB script
 │── README.md       # Project documentation
-└── Sample.jpg           # Input MRI image (user-provided)
+└── sample.jpg      # Sample MRI brain image (provided)

 ## 🚀 How to Run
 1. Clone or download this repository.
-2. Place an MRI brain image in the folder and rename it as **c.jpg**
-   (or update the filename inside main.m).
+2. Use the provided **sample.jpg** or replace it with your own MRI brain image.
 3. Open MATLAB and run:
    main
 4. The program will display: